Budget categories and fiscal policies

 - workers' compensation insurance.

-The district's invoice can include staff time spent on planning and attending outdoor school and preparing the final Outdoor School program report when these tasks are performed outside the seven-hour day paid by the district.
+The district's invoice can include staff time spent on planning and attending outdoor school and preparing the final Outdoor School Program report when these tasks are performed outside the seven-hour day paid by the district.

 The district's invoiced costs can include pay for substitutes if the substitute: